frenetic-lang/frenetic/guide/07-NetCoreComposition.md

  {*} => [Output AllPorts]
 ```

-As you can see from the latter two rules, NetCore is less efficient than a
+As you can see from the latter two rules, NetCore is less efficient
+(in terms of switch rule space used) than a
 human programmer.
 (But not for long, we hope!)
 Nevertheless, this should look
 very similar to the flow table you programmed.

-Now, let's add a query to monitor traffic from <code>h1</code>:
+Now, let's add a query to monitor traffic for <code>h1</code>:
 ```
 let firewall = if !(tcpDstPort = 22) then all in let monitor = if srcIP = 10.0.0.1 then monitorLoad(10, "From H1") in